VenkMallikarjun/BayesENproteomics/README.md

 # BayesENproteomics
-Non-linear Bayesian elastic net regression for calculating protein and PTM fold changes from peptide intensities in label-free, bottom-up proteomics.
+Non-linear Bayesian elastic net regression for calculating protein and PTM fold changes from peptide intensities in label-free, bottom-up proteomics on heterogeneous primary human samples.